s5k6/shelltalk/README.md

 ---------------------------

 > The web is full of information on how missing quotes introduce
-> trouble, a particularly extensive is a [Stack Exchange
+> trouble, particularly detailed is a [Stack Exchange
 > post](https://unix.stackexchange.com/questions/171346), which was
 > the source of the following examples